Heneros/movie-app/README.md

 - Reviews movie. positive or negative.
 - Edit review during 15 minutes.
 Latter gonna be edit without limitless for premium users.
 - ApiLimiter
-- ProfileOwner, restricted content to only owners can perform actions
+- Custom guards like ProfileOwner, where restricted content to only owners account or check Profile exist
 - You can upload for your profile